Skip to content

 Gina Marie Guadagnino, The Parting Glass

-8. Heather Webb, unknown
+8. Heather Webb, Unknown - Present

-Heather Webb is a seventh-time USA Today bestselling author and winner of the STAR Award for Published Women’s Fiction in 2018, specifically for her collaboration novel with Hazel Gaynor, Last Christmas in Paris.
+Heather Webb is a seven-time USA Today bestselling author and winner of the STAR Award for Published Women’s Fiction in 2018, specifically for her collaboration novel with Hazel Gaynor, Last Christmas in Paris.
 This novel illustrates the impact of World War I and the love that blooms through letters between two best friends.
 She worked with Kate Quinn and five other bestselling and award-winning authors in Ribbons of Scarlet to write about the six powerful women in the French Revolution that changed the world’s view on women.

 “Love did not conquer all; it only made life more bearable for a short time before it consumed its victims.”